 Tasks

-The Service Desk module provides incident management, problem management, and change request tracking for your IT assets.
-Use the Service Desk menu to access the dashboard and manage all service-related activities.
+The Service Management module provides incident management, problem management, and change request tracking for your IT assets.
+Use the Service Management icon in the left-hand navigation to access the dashboard and all service-related activities.

 Overview

-The Service Desk integrates tightly with the asset register, so incidents, problems, and change requests are always linked to the assets they affect.
+Service Management integrates tightly with the asset register, so incidents, problems, and change requests are always linked to the assets they affect.
 This gives you a complete picture of each asset's service history alongside its hardware, software, and financial data.

 Service Desk Dashboard